pcunnane/weather_forecast/README.md

   max_temperature: 60.6
   cached: true

-  # In the case that the service is unavailable, a internal exception is raised.
+  # In the case that the service is unavailable, an internal exception is raised.
   WeatherService::Client::Error

 ```